H.R. 4669: FEMA Act of 2025

 Why it matters

 H.R.
-4669 would establish FEMA as an independent, Cabinet-level agency with its own Administrator, Deputy Administrator, Inspector General structure, transferred functions, and internal operating fund.
+4669 reestablishes FEMA as an independent, Cabinet-level agency with its own Administrator, Deputy Administrator, Inspector General, and working capital fund, and transfers most of its current functions and personnel out of the Department of Homeland Security.

-The bill requires a universal application for individual assistance, along with improved notices and online guides, so survivors do not have to navigate as many disconnected steps after a disaster.
+The bill creates a universal application for individual assistance, plus clearer notices and online guides, so survivors aren't navigating several disconnected processes after a disaster.

-The bill adds or updates several recovery tools, including emergency home repair, direct assistance, displacement assistance, improved rental aid, non-congregate sheltering, and help for total loss.
+It expands the recovery tools FEMA can use: emergency home repair, direct (non-financial) assistance, displacement assistance, improved rental aid, non-congregate sheltering, and help for a total loss.

-The bill requires new transparency tools and multiple GAO reviews covering FEMA's transition, damage assessments, fraud, insurance use, management costs, and public assistance performance.
+It requires individual and public assistance dashboards, transparency for disaster declarations, and multiple GAO reviews covering the FEMA transition, damage assessments, fraud, insurance use, and management costs.

 Who benefits from H.R.
 4669?